sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 * Creating a new API for migration was the idea of some people suggestions.
 Which was not atall a good idea because it adds a lots of extra work. exposing a functional end point of for a feature is not a good idea when its not used after the job is done.
 What I did was the use the existing framework but do the batch in backend instead of the UI framework.

+* Using DynamoDB instead of the aws scheduler it self for storing the scheduled job information. it's redundant data.

 ## 4. Time when the project was delayed ?
 ASA Shared policy is a perfect example where I am working now.
 We had plenty of time and we estimated this to be as equal or less time as another feature called shared settings.